travetto/travetto/module/config/README.md

   - Ready
     - This provides mechanisms to define the following:
        - Define application readiness based on promises
        - Wait for application readiness to trigger certain actions post setup
+  - Bootstrap
+    - Supports initializing the application, and then requiring classes using a glob pattern to handle the common initialization process.